 I founded Musha Ventures over a decade ago to invest in startups across the world, and started my investing career at Index Ventures (as an MBA intern).
 I’ve now made ~100 investments in ~20 countries, and continue to invest actively all around the world.

-I run an Africa Venture Capital Fund with external investors, through my Rolling Fund in case you’d like to learn more and get exposure to early stage technology companies in Africa.
+As part of this, I run Musha Ventures Africa, with external investors, through a Rolling Fund in case you’d like to learn more and get exposure to early stage technology companies in Africa.

 - Why I angel invest: Angel Investing is about relationships, learning, paying it forward and compounding capital, in this order.
 There are plenty of better ways to compound capital if that is your priority.

 - A purposeful career: How angel investing allows me to have a more purposeful career by supporting entrepreneurs and creators all over the world.

 - Frameworks for angels: Here are some frameworks and learnings that I’ve used as an angel investor, in case they are helpful to anyone starting out.